 Intuition and deduction can provide us with knowledge of necessary truths such as those found in mathematics and logic, but such knowledge is not substantive knowledge of the external world.
 It is only knowledge of the relations of our own ideas.
 If the rationalist shifts the argument so it appeals to knowledge in morals, Hume’s reply is to offer an analysis of our moral concepts by which such knowledge is empirically gained knowledge of matters of fact.

 Morals and criticism are not so properly objects of the understanding as of taste and sentiment.
 Beauty, whether moral or natural, is felt more properly than perceived.
 Or if we reason concerning it and endeavor to fix the standard, we regard a new fact, to wit, the general taste of mankind, or some other fact which may be the object of reasoning and inquiry.
-(Hume 1748, Section XII, Part 3, p.
-173)
+(Enquiry, 12.3, p.
+122)

 If the rationalist appeals to our knowledge in metaphysics to support the argument, Hume denies that we have such knowledge.

 If we take in our hand any volume--of divinity or school metaphysics, for instance--let us ask, Does it contain any abstract reasoning concerning quantity or number?
 No. Does it contain any experimental reasoning concerning matter of fact and existence?
 No. Commit it then to the flames, for it can contain nothing but sophistry and illusion.
-(Hume 1748, Section XII, Part 3, p.
-173)
+(Enquiry, 12.3, p.
+123)

 An updated version of this general empiricist reply, with an increased emphasis on language and the nature of meaning, is given in the twentieth-century by A. J. Ayer’s version of logical positivism.
 Adopting positivism’s verification theory of meaning, Ayer assigns every cognitively meaningful sentence to one of two categories: either it is a tautology, and so true solely by virtue of the meaning of its terms and provides no substantive information about the world, or it is open to empirical verification.
 There is, then, no room for knowledge about the external world by intuition or deduction.

-In all, rationalists have a strong argument for the Intuition/Deduction thesis relative to our substantive knowledge of the external world, but its success rests on how well they can answer questions about the nature and epistemic force of intuition made all the more pressing by the classic empiricist reply.
+In all, rationalists have an argument for the Intuition/Deduction thesis relative to our substantive knowledge of the external world, but its success rests on how well they can answer questions about the nature and epistemic force of intuition made all the more pressing by the classic empiricist reply.

-The Innate Knowledge thesis joins the Intuition/Deduction thesis in asserting that we have a priori knowledge, but it does not offer intuition and deduction as the source of that knowledge.
-It takes our a priori knowledge to be part of our rational nature.
+The Innate Knowledge thesis asserts that we have a priori knowledge, that is knowledge independent, for its justification, of sense experience, as part of our rational nature.
 Experience may trigger our awareness of this knowledge, but it does not provide us with it.
 The knowledge is already there.

 Plato presents an early version of the Innate Knowledge thesis in the Meno as the doctrine of knowledge by recollection.
 The doctrine is motivated in part by a paradox that arises when we attempt to explain the nature of inquiry.
 How do we gain knowledge of a theorem in geometry?
 We inquire into the matter.
 Yet, knowledge by inquiry seems impossible (Meno, 80d-e).
 We either already know the theorem at the start of our investigation or we do not.
 If we already have the knowledge, there is no place for inquiry.
 If we lack the knowledge, we don’t know what we are seeking and cannot recognize it when we find it.
 Either way we cannot gain knowledge of the theorem by inquiry.
 Yet, we do know some theorems.

 The doctrine of knowledge by recollection offers a solution.
 When we inquire into the truth of a theorem, we both do and do not already know it.
-We have knowledge in the form of a memory gained from our soul's knowledge of the theorem prior to its union with our body.
-We lack knowledge in that, in our soul's unification with the body, it has forgotten the knowledge and now needs to recollect it.
-In learning the theorem, we are, in effect, recalling what we already know.
+We have knowledge in the form of a memory gained from our soul’s knowledge of the theorem prior to its union with our body.
+We also lack some knowledge because, in our soul’s unification with the body, it has forgotten the knowledge and now needs to recollect it.
+Thus, learning the theorem allows us, in effect, to recall what we already know.

 Plato famously illustrates the doctrine with an exchange between Socrates and a young slave, in which Socrates guides the slave from ignorance to mathematical knowledge.
-The slave's experiences, in the form of Socrates' questions and illustrations, are the occasion for his recollection of what he learned previously.
-Plato's metaphysics provides additional support for the Innate Knowledge Thesis.
-Since our knowledge is of abstract, eternal Forms which clearly lie beyond our sensory experience, it is a priori.
+The slave’s experiences, in the form of Socrates’ questions and illustrations, are the occasion for his recollection of what he learned previously.
+Plato’s metaphysics provides additional support for the Innate Knowledge Thesis.
+Since our knowledge is of abstract, eternal Forms, which clearly lie beyond our sensory experience, it is independent, for its justification, of experience.

-Noam Chomsky argues along similar lines in presenting what he describes as a “rationalist conception of the nature of language” (1975, 129).
+Noam Chomsky argues along similar lines in presenting what he describes as a “rationalist conception of the nature of language” (1975, p.
+129).
 Chomsky argues that the experiences available to language learners are far too sparse to account for their knowledge of their language.
 To explain language acquisition, we must assume that learners have an innate knowledge of a universal grammar capturing the common deep structure of natural languages.
-It is important to note that Chomsky's language learners do not know particular propositions describing a universal grammar.
+It is important to note that Chomsky’s language learners do not know particular propositions describing a universal grammar.
 They have a set of innate capacities or dispositions which enable and determine their language development.
 Chomsky gives us a theory of innate learning capacities or structures rather than a theory of innate knowledge.
 His view does not support the Innate Knowledge thesis as rationalists have traditionally understood it.
-As one commentator puts it, “Chomsky's principles … are innate neither in the sense that we are explicitly aware of them, nor in the sense that we have a disposition to recognize their truth as obvious under appropriate circumstances.
+As one commentator puts it, “Chomsky’s principles … are innate neither in the sense that we are explicitly aware of them, nor in the sense that we have a disposition to recognize their truth as obvious under appropriate circumstances.
 And hence it is by no means clear that Chomsky is correct in seeing his theory as following the traditional rationalist account of the acquisition of knowledge” (Cottingham 1984, p.
 124).
 Indeed, such a theory, which places nativism at the level of mental capacities or structures enabling us to acquire certain types of knowledge rather than at the level of knowledge we already posses, is akin to an empiricist take on the issue.
 Locke and Reid, for instance, believe that the human mind is endowed with certain abilities that, when developed in the usual course of nature, will lead us to acquire useful knowledge of the external world.
 The main idea is that it is part of our biology to have a digestive system that, when fed the right kind of food, allows us to process the required nutrients to enable us to continue to live for a while.
 Similarly, it is part of our biology to have a mental architecture that, when fed the right kind of information and experiences, allows us to process that information and transform it into knowledge.
 The knowledge itself is no more innate than the processed nutrients are.
 On a view like this, no knowledge is innate; however, we are born with certain capabilities and disposition that enable us to acquire knowledge, just as we are equipped with certain organs that allow our bodies to function well while we’re alive.

 Empiricists, and some rationalists, attack the Innate Knowledge thesis in two main ways.
 First, they offer accounts of how sense experience or intuition and deduction provide the knowledge that is claimed to be innate.
 Second, they directly criticize the Innate Knowledge thesis itself.
-The classic statement of this second line of attack is presented in Locke 1690.
+The classic statement of this second line of attack is presented in Locke’s Essay.
 Locke raises the issue of just what innate knowledge is.
 Particular instances of knowledge are supposed to be in our minds as part of our rational make-up, but how are they “in our minds”?
 If the implication is that we all consciously have this knowledge, it is plainly false.
 Propositions often given as examples of innate knowledge, even such plausible candidates as the principle that the same thing cannot both be and not be, are not consciously accepted by children and those with severe cognitive limitations.
 If the point of calling such principles “innate” is not to imply that they are or have been consciously accepted by all rational beings, then it is hard to see what the point is.
-“No proposition can be said to be in the mind, which it never yet knew, which it never yet was conscious of” (1690, Book I, Chapter II, Section 5, p.
-61).
+“No proposition can be said to be in the mind, which it never yet knew, which it never yet was conscious of” (Essay, 1.2.5).
 Proponents of innate knowledge might respond that some knowledge is innate in that we have the capacity to have it.
 That claim, while true, is of little interest, however.
 “If the capacity of knowing, be the natural impression contended for, all the truths a man ever comes to know, will, by this account, be every one of them, innate; and this great point will amount to no more, but only an improper way of speaking; which whilst it pretends to assert the contrary, says nothing different from those, who deny innate principles.
-For nobody, I think, ever denied, that the mind was capable of knowing several truths” (1690, Book I, Chapter II, Section 5, p.
-61).
+For nobody, I think, ever denied, that the mind was capable of knowing several truths” (Essay, 1.2.5).
 Locke thus challenges defenders of the Innate Knowledge thesis to present an account of innate knowledge that allows their position to be both true and interesting.
 A narrow interpretation of innateness faces counterexamples of rational individuals who do not meet its conditions.
 A generous interpretation implies that all our knowledge, even that clearly provided by experience, is innate.

-Defenders of innate knowledge take up Locke's challenge.
-Leibniz responds (1704) by appealing to an account of innateness in terms of natural potential to avoid Locke's dilemma.
-Consider Peter Carruthers' similar reply.
+Defenders of innate knowledge take up Locke’s challenge.
+Leibniz responds in New Essays by appealing to an account of innateness in terms of natural potential to avoid Locke’s dilemma.
+Consider Peter Carruthers’ similar reply.

 We have noted that while one form of nativism claims (somewhat implausibly) that knowledge is innate in the sense of being present as such (or at least in propositional form) from birth, it might also be maintained that knowledge is innate in the sense of being innately determined to make its appearance at some stage in childhood.
 This latter thesis is surely the most plausible version of nativism.
 (1992, p.
 51)